-Runners and cyclists love Inverness and Loch Ness for the scenic routes to explore and fantastic races to enter, but are you ready for a new challenge this year?
-Try a duathlon and challenge yourself – we have fantastic events for everyone from beginners to elite athletes!
+Runners and cyclists love Inverness and Loch Ness for the scenic routes to explore and fantastic races to enter, but are you ready for a new sporting challenge in Scotland this year?
+Perhaps you want to take on a marathon, ultra-marathon or even a duathlon in Scotland?

 Have you ever tried a multi-sport event?